FaithL3S5/ReactSimpleToDoList/README.md

 Version: 1.0

-Build with the help of Progate Academy
+Build with the help of Progate Academy & MDN

-***THIS APP USES AN OLD TOOLTIP PACKAGE THAT DEPENDS ON REACT 17 OR BELOW, THERE MIGHT BE A WARNING THAT PREVENTS YOU TO NPM INSTALL IT IF YOU USE REACT VERSION ABOVE 17.
-USE --FORCE ARGUMENT ON YOUR NPM INSTALL COMMAND TO IGNORE THE WARNING***

 ===

 A simple react app for storing your to-do list.
 What else can be said?

-This app uses mockapi's APIs and Database to store your data for a quick and persistent storage.

 ===